adrianlshaw/merge-all-windows/README.md

 This is handy if you open many websites in many windows and you want to consolidate your workspaces.

+Unlike existing extensions,
+this one requires no special permissions and does not require your browser history.

 ## Install

 Within Microsoft Edge, navigate to `edge://extensions`.